29satnam/LuxLightMeter/_pages/privacy.md

 <p>We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.</p>

 <h2>Crash data collection</h2>
-<p>Gotmote uses Crashlystics for crash data collection.
+<p>"Pocket Lux Light Meter" uses Crashlystics for crash data collection.
 For more information on this please have a look at <a href="https://policies.google.com/privacy">Crashlystics privacy policy</a>.</p>

 <h2>Changes To This Privacy Policy</h2>
 <p>We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.</p>